mohakseven7/customer-transactions-analysis/README.md

-# customer-transactions-analysis
+# Customer Analysis Project

-Analysis of customer transactions to gain insights into customer behavior and sales trends.
-Includes data cleaning, visualization, and statistical analysis using Python libraries like Pandas, NumPy, Matplotlib, and Seaborn.
+## Overview
+This project analyzes customer data using Python and Jupyter Notebook.

+## How to Use
+- Clone this repository
+- Open the notebook in Jupyter or Google Colab